Bankruptcy Attorney Servicing New Jersey and Pennsylvania.

 I have met with thousands of individuals, and I have seen first-hand their more positive outlook following a bankruptcy.

 I believe in what we do and the benefits that bankruptcy offers in many individuals.
-To discuss how a Chapter 7 and Chapter 13 bankruptcy may serve your interest, please feel free to contact our office for a free initial consultation, or you may call our 24-hour toll free number, 1 (800) 850-0491, to learn more about bankruptcy.
+To discuss how a Chapter 7 and Chapter 13 bankruptcy may serve your interest, please feel free to contact our offices for a free initial consultation at (609) 755 3115 in New Jersey or (215) 701 6519 in Pennsylvania.
 We have evening and Saturday appointments to fit your schedule, and we can often give price quotes over the telephone.
 Flexible payment arrangements are available and emergency filings can often be accomplished within one day.
 All meetings will occur and advice will be given only by one of our four experienced attorneys, and only an attorney will appear with you at all hearings.

 We look forward to serving your interests.